mirchencom/webconsole/README.md

 The Web Console application performs two main functions:

-1. **Runs command line tasks**: command line programs are run as subprocesses.
+1. **Runs command line tasks**: Command line programs are run as subprocesses.
-2. **Provide web view with an API to running tasks**: subprocesses can manipulate the parent processes web view and displaying output and provide a user interface.
+2. **Provide web view with an API to running tasks**: Subprocesses can manipulate the parent processes web view to displaying output and provide a user interface.

 There are three components that combine to make the application useful: